Rear brake shoes change on Austin Mini

 When changing brake shoes, it is recommended to change or repair the wheel cylinders (GWC1102).
 Indeed, if the shoes are worn, it is very likely that the cylinder seals are also at the end of their life.
 If the cylinder seals give up the ghost, you will not only have to remove the drums again to change the cylinders, but also change the shoes again because they will have been soiled by the brake fluid.

 We decided to invest in ''Genuine'' quality wheel cylinders because we had a bad surprise with an ''adaptable'' one.
-From the first bleed, the tapping of the adaptable wheel cylinder where the bleeder screw is housed tore off.
+From the first bleed, the tapping of the adaptable wheel cylinder where the bleed nipple is fitted tore off.

-The circlip assembly tool (Tool14) greatly facilitates our task when reassembling the wheel cylinder on the backplate.
-For about fifteen euros it is really a shame to do without it.
+The wheel cylinder circlip tool (Tool14) greatly facilitates our task when reassembling the wheel cylinder on the backplate.
+For about ten pounds it is really a shame to do without it.

-Break in the new brake shoes.
+Bed in the new brake shoes.
 Do not brake suddenly during the first few kilometers.
-This allows the shoes to adjust to the drums.
+This allows the shoes to adjust with the drums.

 Packaging :